What are Stretch Marks?

 CO2 Laser Resurfacing

 Vascular lasers are an option we may use in the early onset of stretch marks as blood vessels are dilated in early stretch marks.
 Vascular lasers target and destroy the blood vessels which causes the redness and can help with slowing and treating early onset stretch marks.
-Studies have also shown that vascular lasers increase collagen production in the extracellular matrix of the dermis and also help stretch marks in this way.

 Specialist Skin Services